 Stud Codes: Issues stud codes to semen producing organizations for the uniform identification of bull semen throughout the world.
 The NAAB Uniform Coding system (stud code, breed code and bull number) provides a unique identifying number for bulls in AI service.

 Marketing Codes: Issues marketing codes to qualified marketing organizations.
 The NAAB marketing code can be used in place of the NAAB stud code in the NAAB uniform code on the straw so long as the stud code of the processing organization is also printed on the straw separate from the uniform code and standing alone.

 Calving Trait Evaluation: A summary of calving records that rates individual bulls for the expected calving ease/difficulty of their progeny.

 Genetic Defect Record: A list of sires that have been proven to carry genetic defects.

 Records in Progress: A program of financial support to dairy record processing centers which provides for dairy cow production records to be transmitted to the United States Department of Agriculture, Science and Education Administration, for inclusion in USDA Sire Summaries.

-NAAB Dairy AI Sire Summary Listing: File that includes sires currently designated as active AI sires or foreign sires marketed in the USA by the respective AI organizations.
+NAAB Dairy AI Sire Summary Listing: File that includes sires currently designated as active AI sires, foreign sires and genomically-tested sires marketed in the USA by the respective AI organizations.
 These sires should be readily available through established AI marketing systems.
 This file is available after each sire evaluation.

 NAAB holds events on a regular basis including the NAAB Biennial Technical Conference on Artificial Insemination and Reproduction and the NAAB Annual Convention.
 Symposia, workshops and seminars of interest are conducted as appropriate.